phuongtvn/WebresourceMinifier/README.md

 ```
 >
  - enable: Turn on the minify function
- - minifyjs: Turn on minify function for javascript file
+ - minifyjs: Turn on minify function for javascript file (.js)
- - minifycss:  Turn on minify function for css file
+ - minifycss:  Turn on minify function for css file (.css)
- - prefix: only run the function for those files which have one of prefixes in configuration
+ - prefix: only run the function for those files which have one of prefixes in configuration (separate by ';')